-The wait is almost over for the 2019 kick off of the Universal Studios Hollywood Halloween Horror Nights season, featuring an intriguing and ambitious line up of mazes.
+Universal Studios Hollywood’s 2019 Halloween Horror Nights features an intriguing and ambitious line up of mazes.

 In the past, there were usually only a few maze themes that really pique our interest and get us excited for another year of HHN.
 There also were the predictable announcements of Terror Tram, Walking Dead, and Jabberwockeez (ZZZ).
-Well, better than a Figure remix of the Universal Monsters, things are getting mixed up for HHN 2019!
-First off, Terror Tram will remain parked, since they’ve thankfully opted to add an additional maze in its place.
-There’ll also be a couple of original themes that aren’t tethered to a movie or TV show, which fans have begged for.
-So, let’s take look at the complete 2019 HHN line up….
+Well, better than a Dj Figure remix of the Universal Monsters, things got mixed up for HHN 2019!
+First off, Terror Tram is parked, since they’ve thankfully opted to add additional mazes in its place.
+There’s also be a couple of original themes that aren’t tethered to a movie or TV show, which fans have begged for.

 “Classic” Movie Mazes

-We’ve been waiting for this one!
-We predict that this maze will be “the most fun we’ve ever had being scared.”
+We’ve been waiting for this one and it scared up to our expectations!
 For many 80s kids, the Creep on the video box was one of the scariest yet fascinating things to look at on the video store shelves, and the movie itself had some very terrifying tales.
-We think Creepshow is by far one of the best and scariest horror anthology movies ever made, and with a new TV series coming out, now is the perfect time for HHN to reintroduce it to today’s horror fans.
-The best part is that it will include some of the original stories like “Father’s Day,” “The Crate,” and “They’re Creeping Up On You.”
+We think Creepshow is by far one of the best and scariest horror anthology movies ever made, and with a new TV series, now is the perfect time for HHN to reintroduce it to today’s horror fans.
+The best part is that it includes some of the original stories like “Father’s Day,” “The Crate,” and “They’re Creeping Up On You.”
 Newer tales include “Gray Matter” and “Bad Wolf Down.”